Citric acid: Synthesis of other organic compounds

-Acetonedicarboxylic acid can also be prepared by decarbonylation of citric acid in fuming sulfuric acid.
+Acetonedicarboxylic acid can also be prepared by decarboxylation of citric acid in fuming sulfuric acid.

 Safety

 Although a weak acid, exposure to pure citric acid can cause adverse effects.
 Inhalation may cause cough, shortness of breath, or sore throat.
 Over-ingestion may cause abdominal pain and sore throat.
 Exposure of concentrated solutions to skin and eyes can cause redness and pain.
 Long-term or repeated consumption may cause erosion of tooth enamel.